The Enemies

 Duns Scotus’s Oxford by Gerard Manley Hopkins

-Jennings’ favourite poet was Gerard Manley Hopkins and as she went to Oxford University, and subsequently lived in Oxford for many years, here is Hopkins’ poem about the city of Oxford.
+Jennings’ favourite poet was Gerard Manley Hopkins; so, as she went to Oxford University, and subsequently lived in Oxford for many years, here is Hopkins’ poem about the city of Oxford.

 Additional Resources